-- 7 (Panel) Distributes outside air through the instrument panel registers. - OFF-Outside air is shut out and the fan will not operate.
-For short periods of time only, use this mode to prevent undesirable odors from entering the vehicle. - (Floor) Allows for maximum heating by distributing outside air through the floor ducts. - F (Floor and defrost) Distributes outside air through the windshield defroster ducts and the floor ducts. - (Defrost) Distributes outside air through the windshield defroster ducts.
+- 🔁 (Panel) Distributes outside air through the instrument panel registers. - OFF-Outside air is shut out and the fan will not operate.
+For short periods of time only, use this mode to prevent undesirable odors from entering the vehicle. - 7 (Panel and floor) Distributes outside air through the instrument panel registers and the floor ducts. - (Floor) Allows for maximum heating by distributing outside air through the floor ducts. - Floor and defrost) Distributes outside air through the windshield defroster ducts and the floor ducts. - (Defrost) Distributes outside air through the windshield defroster ducts.
 It can be used to clear ice or fog from the windshield.